danielegiardino/flp-to-fxp-conv/README.md

-# Floating-Point to Fixed-Point Converter (flp_to_fxp_conv)
+# Floating-Point to Fixed-Point Converter (flp-to-fxp-conv)

-This repository contains a C program that converts floating-point numbers to fixed-point representations.
+This repository contains a C program that converts floating-point numbers (doubles) to fixed-point representations, outputting the result as a string of bits.
 It provides a flexible way to specify the word length and fractional length of the fixed-point output.
+The program performs a comparison between two conversion methods: a direct approach involving scaling the double value, rounding it, and generating the binary string, and a custom conversion implemented through a dedicated C function.

 ## Overview